fastalgorithms/fmm3dbie/docs/guide/surfers.rst

 by polynomial interpolants using appropriate discretization nodes.
 This information is stored in a :matlab:`surfer` object.

-To see what is available in the `surfer` object, the :matlab:`surfer` class documentation gives a survey of the available methods:
+The :matlab:`surfer` class documentation gives a survey of the available methods:

 .. include:: ../../matlab/@surfer/surfer.m
    :literal: